The Iowa caucuses are six months away. Some Republicans worry Trump may be unstoppable

 Critics and rival campaigns point to what they perceive as a growing list of Trump campaign missteps, particularly in Iowa, where he has criticized the state’s popular governor, Kim Reynolds, for her seemingly cozy relationship with DeSantis while purporting to be neutral.
 He’s also skipped a pair of GOP gatherings that attracted most of his top rivals.

-As his rivals spent Friday in Iowa at the Family Leadership Summit, Trump was heading to Florida, where he will have the stage largely to himself at the annual Turning Point Action conference, a gathering of thousands of young conservatives.
+After his rivals spent Friday in Iowa at the Family Leadership Summit, Trump had the stage largely to himself Saturday at the annual Turning Point Action conference, a gathering of thousands of young conservatives in Florida.

 While DeSantis has had a years-long relationship with organizer Charlie Kirk and had been been featured at last year’s event alongside Trump and received a warm welcome from the crowd, DeSantis turned down the group’s invitation, citing a scheduling conflict.

-“You only have a few opportunities in the the grand scheme of an election cycle to get in front of major groups and all the media and to pass up this opportunity to lay out your vision for America I just think is one of the biggest mistakes,” said Tyler Bowyer, the COO of Turning Point Action.
+“You only have a few opportunities in the grand scheme of an election cycle to get in front of major groups and all the media and to pass up this opportunity to lay out your vision for America I just think is one of the biggest mistakes,” said Tyler Bowyer, chief operating officer of Turning Point Action.

-Asa Hutchinson, the former Arkansas governor who is among those challenging Trump for the nomination, said he still believes that Trump can be beaten.
-But he said two things have to change.

-“First, candidates like myself have to be very clear that Donald Trump is not the right direction for our country or our party,” he said.
-Second: “The voters have to realize we can’t win in 2024 and it will be a devasting loss for the GOP … up and down the ballot if Donald Trump is our nominee.
-And that, I believe, will be understood by the voters as time goes.”
+Trump, in his remarks to the group, called DeSantis’ campaign a “hopeless cause” and said the millions he has raised and spent “should be used to support the party winning against Crooked Joe Biden in November of 2024.”

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.